 Because motorcyclists have little protection in a collision, even low-speed crashes can result in catastrophic injuries or death.

-615 pedestrians died in traffic accidents in 2018, according to the TxDOT.
+More than 800 pedestrians died in traffic accidents in 2022, according to the TxDOT.
 Drivers who operate their vehicles while distracted should be held accountable for their negligent action—or inaction.

 Construction is one of the most dangerous industries.
 The Occupational Safety & Health Administration (OSHA) reports that the four leading causes of death in the construction industry are falls, (being) struck by an object, (being) caught in or between something, and electrocution.